fortra/impacket/README.md

 - Docker version - run impacket on docker rather than with python on your machine
 - Search feature - e.g. "Kerberoast" will return the GetUserSPN module with the request flag
 - Link to helpful resources such as HackRecipes

+Objective:
+- Personal growth in software development and AD red teaming
+- Make AD engagements more streamline